pereznetworks/MyTunes/README.md

 ### 4: in VS Code command pallete

+- close and open VS CODE and My Tunes Workspace

+- using the Command Pallete

     - configure iOS & macOS - refresh enviroment

     - configure Android - Select Java SDK 21 path

     - configure Android - Refresh Android enviroment

 - now can select the csproj file, run and debug

 ### 5: run and debug

 - App should run, play, pause and stop
 - Android only allows using player controls
-- Can close app

-### Hopefully the only debug output will be :
+### There will be quite a few of these Debug warnings :

 - Binding could be compiled to improve runtime performance if x:DataType is specified.
 See https://learn.microsoft.com/dotnet/maui/fundamentals/data-binding/compiled-bindings for more information.

--  This call site is reachable on: 'Android' 21.0 and later.
-'AppBuilderExtensions.UseMauiCommunityToolkitMediaElement(MauiAppBuilder, Action<MediaElementOptions>?)' is only supported on: 'Android' 26.0 and later, 'iOS' 15.0 and later, 'maccatalyst' 15.0 and later, 'Tizen' 6.5 and later, 'Windows' 10.0.17763 and later. (https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1416)

 # Legal Notices